The Young Victoria, 2009

 The Young Victoria location: the streets of Victorian London: Greenwich Naval College, London

-When Peel announces that he finds himself unable to work with the Queen, the London streets, where newspapers are sold announcing the national crisis, are the grounds of the Old Royal Naval College, Greenwich, southeast London.
-The grounds often stand in for the streets of the old capital, in films such as The Duchess, with Keira Knightley; Guy Ritchie’s 2009 Sherlock Holmes; and the opening sequence of Pirates of the Caribbean: On Stranger Tides.
+When Peel announces that he finds himself unable to work with the Queen, the London streets, where newspapers are sold announcing the national crisis, are the grounds of the Old Royal Naval College, King William Walk, London SE10.
+The grounds often stand in for the streets of the old capital, in films such as The Duchess, with Keira Knightley; Guy Ritchie’s 2009 Sherlock Holmes; and the opening sequence of Pirates of the Caribbean: On Stranger Tides – as well as for ‘Paris’ in Les Misťrables.

 After inspecting the ‘recently completed Buckingham Palace’, Victoria becomes its first royal resident.
 Filming at Her Majesty’s London residence was clearly out of the question, but finding a stand-in for such a well-known landmark.
 The production neatly solves the problem by knitting together five separate properties: